functional-vilnius/functional-vilnius.github.io/CODE_OF_CONDUCT.md

 immediately.

 Contributors to the GitHub repository, the Meetup and/or event-related sites, sponsors, or similar are also subject to the anti-harassment policy.
-Organizers (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 References